 The miso chicken has a Japanese meets Korean thing going on.
 More like Japanese slams into Korean maybe.
 But miso and gochujang work really well together.
 It’s worth trying that on it’s own some time.

 Doesn’t even have to be a chicken bowl.
-You can substitute any grilled chicken, shrimp or even beef.
-Stick with the quinoa.
-Try rice noodles instead.
+You can substitute anything grilled.
+Shrimp, pork or even beef.
+Go with the quinoa.
+Maybe try rice noodles instead.
 Or even rice.
 It’s up to you.

 The only constant is the Thai dipping sauce.
 The sauce makes this Thai chicken buddha bowl.
 Or shrimp bowl.
 Or beef bowl.
 Run with it.
 You won’t be disappointed.